 The charity is a proud partner with the NI Cancer Trials Network and the Patrick G Johnston Centre for Cancer Research at Queen’s University, investing over £2 million in clinical trials in recent years.
 We also fund doctors who are heavily involved in research, as well as vital equipment which allows some of the leading local scientists to carry out potentially life-saving work.

 Most importantly, the money that we put into research stays in Northern Ireland and benefits local people.
 Here are just some of the ways we are supporting cancer research locally.

-Friends of the Cancer Centre has purchased two bladder scanners for the Cancer Centre’s radiotherapy department and they have become a vital piece of equipment when assessing patients.
+The charity has purchased two bladder scanners for the Cancer Centre’s radiotherapy department and they have become a vital piece of equipment when assessing patients.
 The bladder scan devices are regularly used for patients who have urinary problems and allow medical staff to diagnose issues quickly and accurately.
 The scan is painless and the reading is instantly available for the doctor or radiographer to assess.

 In 2009 Friends of the Cancer Centre purchased an ultrasound probe which is used by the medical team in the Cancer Centre to detect and treat prostate cancer and some gynaecological cancers.
-The probe is an essential part of the brachytherpy (internal radiotherapy) service delivered in the hospital and the equipment has allowed staff to see and treat more patients, reducing waiting times as a result.
+The probe is an essential part of the brachytherapy (internal radiotherapy) service delivered in the hospital and the equipment has allowed staff to see and treat more patients, reducing waiting times as a result.